-Out of this population of beneficiaries a sample of 6 beneficiaries will be purposively drawn, 2 from nearest, 2 from middle and 2 from the far or away from the water and soil conservation component reaches.
+Out of this population of beneficiaries, a sample of beneficiaries will be purposively drawn, from the water and soil conservation and agriculture engineering components.
 However, due consideration will also be given to represent the farm size and tenurial status of the beneficiaries in the sample.